sjmf/ch9329-keyboard/README.md

  * **Modifiers**:
 Keys like `Ctrl`, `Shift`, `Alt` and `Cmd`/`Win` will be captured.
 Combinations like Ctrl+C will be passed through.
  * **Paste**:
-Content can be pasted into the console and will be transmitted char-wise to the HID device
+Content can be pasted from host to guest.
+Paste text into the console and it will be transmitted char-wise to the HID device
  * **Blocking**:
 Keyboard input will not function in other applications while the script is running
  * **Focus**: